 Provides an integrative framework for global corporate strategic analysis and opportunities for integrated decision making in actual and simulated businesses.

-Prerequisites: all 300 level business core courses; GLB 302 and 303 may be taken concurrently.
-Prerequisite: one semester of First Year Composition.
+Prerequisites: all 300 level business core courses; GLB 302 and 303 may be taken concurrently; ENG 101 (or 105).
 General studies: L.